Model Code of Conduct and Procedures 2018

-Eurobodalla Shire Council has adopted the OLG's Model Code (most recent version published in Novermber 2015) as its code of conduct, which you can access at the link below:
+Eurobodalla Shire Council adopted the new Model Code of Conduct and Procedures at its Council Meeting on 9 April 2019 as its code of conduct, which you can access at the links below:

 Councillors, Council employees and delegates of Council must comply with the applicable provisions of this code of conduct.
 Council contractors, committees, reserve trusts and volunteers are also required to observe the relevant provisions of the code of conduct.
 You can read our policy in relation to the code of conduct at the link below: